wp-cli/handbook/contributing.md

 Should you have any questions about contributing, please join the `#cli` channel in the [WordPress.org Slack](https://make.wordpress.org/chat/).

+### Reporting Security Issues

+The WP-CLI team and WordPress community take security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+To report a security issue, please visit the [WordPress HackerOne](https://hackerone.com/wordpress) program.

 ### Reporting a bug

 Think you’ve found a bug?
 We’d love for you to help us get it fixed.